betterAndTogether/IncreProtoNet/README.md

 # Source code of IncreProtoNet Model for Incremental Few-shot Relation Classification
-Inplementation of Our paper "A Two-phase Prototypical Network Model for Inncremental Few-shot Relation Classification" in COLING2020 (to be appear)
+Inplementation of Our paper "A Two-phase Prototypical Network Model for Incremental Few-shot Relation Classification" in COLING 2020 (to be appear)

 ## Requirements